-It may not look like winter in some parts of the country, but don’t get complacent: the Weather Network says we’re going to have a “classic winter season”—meaning lots of snow.
+It may not look like winter in some parts of the country, but don’t get complacent: snow is on the way.
 If you haven’t tackled these important pre-winter cottage and home repairs yet, it’s probably a good idea to get to them soon.

 Windows and doors